 This procedure is done in the periapical part (Around the tip of the tooth root).
 Unlike endodontics, which removes the neurovascular pack, without intervening on the Dental Root.

 Both treatments share an approach, as they are intended to preserve the natural tooth.
-In addition to cavities, traumas, and bruxism, they can also trigger in an apicoectomy.
+In addition to cavities, traumas, and bruxism, they can also trigger an apicoectomy.

 Apicoectomy Step by Step

 We do not charge 3D CBCT X-Rays, Periapical X-Rays, intra-oral scanning, surgical guides, models, medications, and even transportation from the airport, and to your hotel and appointments in Cancun.
 We offer you a state-of-the-art facility with specific technologies to do these treatments accurately in short time frames.